deepix/deepix.github.io/datasci.md

 ### Could we have prevented the Challenger space shuttle accident?

-Statistical models say yes: we find that the temperature at the time of launch, it was likely to fail.
+Statistical models say yes: given the temperature at the time of launch, it was likely to fail.

 Logistic regression, binomial and binary.
 Likelihood-ratio tests (LRTs).
 Profile and Wald intervals.
 Bootstrap.

 [R Notebook](https://github.com/deepix/w271-labs/blob/master/Lab_1/DanielleAdler_CraigFujii_DeepakNagaraj_Lab1.pdf) (private, available upon request)

-### Given how retailers place cereal boxes, can we predict where kids' cereals shelves are?
+### Given how retailers place cereal boxes, can we predict where kids' cereals are?

 Sugar and sodium were statistically significant, and sweeter cereal boxes were likely sitting on the bottom shelves.